Motion Macro Programming on Assistive Robotic Manipulators: Three Skill Types for Everyday Tasks: EXPERIMENTS AND RESULTS

 \subsection{Robotic Setup}

 We use the \textit{Accrea Aria} robot for the experiments.
 It has an integrated gripper with one degree of freedom and three passive compliant fingers. \fig{fig:experiment_local_skills}(a) shows the arm in an upright position.
 It is compatible with ROS-control~\cite{Chitta2017}, and provides the necessary streaming interface for joint positions\footnote{https://github.com/stefanscherzinger/aria-ros/tree/devel}.
 We use a \textit{3DConnexion} spacemouse as joystick for teleoperating the robot.
-Stiffness and damping for \eq{eq:skill_transformation_system} were set to $\bm{K} = 0.55 \cdot \bm{I}^{8\times8}$ and $\bm{D} = 3.5 \cdot \bm{I}^{8\times8}$, respectively.
+According to ~\cite{Ijspeert2013}, \eq{eq:skill_transformation_system} is critically damped for $\bm{D} = 4 \bm{K}$, and we set slightly over-critical damping with $\bm{K} = 0.55 \cdot \bm{I}^{8\times8}$ and $\bm{D} = 3.5 \cdot \bm{I}^{8\times8}$.